27 Items that People Forget to Bring for a Cruise

 As a suggestion, print out a few extra copies, in case you mess a couple up when folding and stapling to your luggage.

-You may also want to purchase plastic luggage tag holders.
+It’s a good idea to purchase plastic luggage tag holders.
 They’re so convenient and reusable as well!

 Note: If you do buy luggage tags, check to make sure they are specific to your cruise line.
 There are 2 sizes, so each work for many and are reusable, but you want to get the right ones (see below).